 ICAO [ICAO Doc 8168 Vol 1 §6 ¶ 1.4.8] Where a special entry procedure is used, the entry radial is clearly depicted.

 The U.S. Procedure Turn can often be thought of as a holding pattern, in fact some are called "holding patterns in lieu of procedure turns."
 This is not true under ICAO: the entry procedures are different and the patterns themselves are varied and cannot normally be substituted one for the other.

 These procedures are spelled out here: Course Reversals.

 If you use 200 knots below 6,000 feet; 220 knots below 14,000 feet; and 240 knots above that, you will stay within PANS OPS 3 and 4 limitations and all other international holding speed limitations.
-But don't forget your aircraft's stall speeds go down as the altitude goes up: The Impact of High Altitude.
+But don't forget your aircraft's stall speeds go up as the altitude goes up: The Impact of High Altitude.

 See Course Reversals for more information.